LCOGT/starinabox/README.md

 * Beginners level -  [worksheet](https://docs.google.com/a/lcogt.net/document/d/1yPAWqjH8DxE-ZC4VIFZ8sLlhnmeyQl0nwvDixCiSoKs/edit) and [solutions](https://docs.google.com/a/lcogt.net/document/d/1mW_LjPX9wUMvwH_ZkGnYtkxO4h4WYFS8Uo1hre43538/edit)
 * Intermediate level - [worksheet](https://docs.google.com/document/d/18h5U27n_337Dj5Gx0GM2GaErgcoL81G80XpHKrkq0jE/edit) and [solutions](https://docs.google.com/document/d/15RtYlmsvhiFlaWVzgBRc-BvVVaAnb544t73i1mO9_xk/edit)

 Code
 ----

 The code requires Javascript and SVG so you just need a modern web browser to use it.

+Note that the Chrome browser has extra security when running locally.
+This stops Star in a Box getting the language or star property JS files.
+You will need to start Chrome with the option "--allow-file-access-from-files".
+On a Mac you can open a terminal and run:
+    open /Applications/Google\ Chrome.app --args --allow-file-access-from-files

 Further reading
 ---------------